Birth Control Pills

 How Are Birth Control Pills Packaged?

 You will receive a set of pills packaged in a thin case.
-Pill packs contain either 21 or 28 pills.
+Pill packs containing regular birth control pills have either 21 or 28 pills.
 Twenty-one-day pill packs contain 21 active pills.
-Twenty-eight day pill packs contain 21 active pills and seven inactive pills (placebo pills).
+Twenty-eight day pill packs contain 21 active pills and seven inactive (placebo) pills.
 The pill packs are marked with the days of the week to remind you to take a pill every day.
 The seven inactive pills in the 28-day pill pack are added so that you are reminded to start a new pill pack after 28 days.

-A package of Seasonale contains 84 active pink tablets and seven inactive white pills.
+A package of extended-cycle Seasonale contains 84 active pink tablets and seven inactive white pills.
+With Seasonique and LoSeasonique, the last 7 pills contain estrogen only.

 How Do I Begin Birth Control Pills?

 Ask your doctor when you should start birth control pills.
-If you still have your period on the day that you have been told to start your pill pack, go ahead and start the pill pack.
+If you are still having your period on the day that you have been told to start your pill pack, go ahead and start the pill pack anyway.
 You will get your next period about 25 days after starting the pill pack.